arkwright/vim-whiplash/README.md

 Sample `pre.vim`, `post.vim`, and `projectname/config.vim` files are
 provided to get you started.
 Feel free to modify or delete any of them.

-### Configuration Commands
+## Configuration Commands

+Whiplash provides special commands to handle common project configuration tasks.
+You can use these commands inside your Whiplash config files.

+### :WhiplashCD

+The `:WhiplashCD` command changes Vim's current working directory to be the current Whiplash project directory.
+It is equivalent to calling `:cd
-Inside any of the configuration files you can call the `:WhiplashCD` command.
-This is equivalent to calling `:cd ~/projects/yourproject`, as one would do to change the working directory back in the pre-Whiplash days, when steam-power was still a disruptive innovation.
+<your project dir>`, as one would do to change the working directory
+back in the pre-Whiplash days, when steam-power was still a disruptive innovation.

+### :WhiplashCopyFile <file_path>

+The `:WhiplashCopyFile` command copys the specified file from your Whiplash project config directory into the main project directory.
+It overwrites the destination file if it already exists.
+An example will make this easier to understand why this is useful.

+Let's say you work with a team on a software project named `fubar`.
+You keep a clone of the `fubar` Git repo at `~/projects/fubar`.
+The team shares a `.gitignore` file inside the repo.
+You don't like the way the shared `.gitignore` file is set up, and you want to customize it.
+Your problem is that you aren't allowed to commit your customizations, because then everyone else on the team will be forced to use them.
+This is frustrating for you, because each time you reset your local copy of the `fubar` repo, you lose all of your `.gitignore` customizations.

+`:WhiplashCopyFile` can solve this problem in a way that will keep everybody happy.

+Simply add your custom `.gitignore` file to the Whiplash project-specific config directory for the `fubar` project.
+By default, Whiplash looks for project config directories at `~/.vim/bundle/vim-whiplash/projects/`.
+So, Assuming a default Whiplash configuration, you would create your custom `.gitignore` file at this
+path:

+    ~/.vim/bundle/vim-whiplash/projects/fubar/.gitignore

+Now, add the following line to Whiplash `config.vim` file for the `fubar` project:

+    :WhiplashCopyFile .gitignore

+From now on, whenever you invoke the `:Whiplash fubar` command, Whiplash will automatically copy the custom `.gitignore` you created into this
+location:

+    ~/projects/fubar/.gitignore

+This is a very powerful concept: team defaults with personal overrides.
+Everybody receives a `.gitignore` file, but yours is always customized to your taste.
+The only caveat is that you have to be careful not to commit the overridden changes to `.gitignore`.

+`:WhiplashCopyFile` is very useful for most dotfiles.
+I use it to inject a customized `.agignore` into my projects.

+You can also use `:WhiplashCopyFile` to copy files nested within directories.
+The command below will copy `one/two/three.txt` into your project directory, and create nested directories in the destination if necessary.

+    :WhiplashCopyFile one/two/three.txt

+`:WhiplashCopyFile` currently only supports copying a single file.
+To copy multiple files, call `WhiplashCopyFile` multiple times!
+I am planning to add support for copying entire directories and their contents.

 ## Protips

 ### Project Name Tab-Autocompletion

 The `:Whiplash` invocation command supports tab-autocompletion of project names.
 It will complete partially-entered project names if a matching project is found in the directory specified by `g:WhiplashProjectsDir`.

 ### Status Output

 Call the `:Whiplash` command without a project name argument to see the currently selected project and some related information.
 Here is what the output looks like:

-    Current Project : my-project
-    Project Path    : ~/projects/my-project/
+    Current Project : my-project Project Path    :
-    Vim Working Dir : /Users/arkwright/projects/my-project
+    ~/projects/my-project/ Vim Working Dir :
+    /Users/arkwright/projects/my-project

 ### Default Project

 If you want `:Whiplash` to be called with a specific project name at the moment Vim launches, add the following line to your `.vimrc` file.
 Replace `project-name` with the name of your desired default project.

     autocmd VimEnter * Whiplash project-name